 - Check your tyres

-Around eight to ten per cent of all vehicles that take a MOT test in Maidstone, or in anywhere in the UK, does not pass the tyre check.
-The condition of tyres is pivotal to the roadworthiness of your vehicle.
+Around eight to ten per cent of all vehicles that take a MOT Repair in Maidstone, or in anywhere in the UK, does not pass the tyre check.
+The condition of tyres is pivotal to the road-worthiness of your vehicle.
 If there’s any bulge, leaks or damage to the sidewalls, your car will not pass the test.

 Since May 2018, tyre pressure has also been included in the MOT.